 The program embodies a strong foundational background in the biological, kinesiological and behavioral sciences, incorporation of principles of logical and scientific reasoning throughout the curriculum, and the philosophy that the practice of physical therapy is empowered by the collaborative efforts of the team, ensuring a partnership of people working towards a common goal.

-The DPT Degree
+The DPT degree

 The DPT is the degree endorsed by the American Physical Therapy Association.
 The DPT graduate possesses clinical competence consistent with the preferred outcomes of evidence-based practice and is prepared for collaborative practice, capable of evaluation and treatment without the need for referral from another practitioner, but ready to work in collaboration with members of the health care team.

-Ranking and Accreditation
+Ranking and accreditation

 The Department is ranked sixth in the nation among graduate programs in physical therapy at public universities by U.S. News and World Report.